lbriais/stacked_config/README.md

 * The __system layer__, which is a level common to all applications using this gem.
 * The __global layer__, which is the level to declare options for all users that use the ruby script using this gem.
+* The __gem layer__, which is the layer that will enable a gem to embed its own config.
 * The __user layer__, which is the level, where a user can set options for the ruby script using this gem.
 * The __extra layer__, which provides the possibility to specify another config file from the command line.
 * The __command-line layer__, which provides the ability to specify options from the command line.